tf/env_lint/README.md

 Check environment variables accoring to a `.env.example` file.

+## Goals

+* Ease setting up a new development machine
+* Ensure all required environment variables are configured before deploying a new version of an app
+* Avoid spelling errors when using environment variables in code

 ## Status

 Work in progress.
 This README only outlines the desired functionality so far.